awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 https://greengrass-ats.iot.region.amazonaws.com:port/greengrass/discover/thing/thing-name
 ```

-For a list of supported AWS Regions and endpoints for the AWS IoT Greengrass Discovery API, see [AWS IoT Greengrass endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *AWS General Reference*\.
+For a list of supported Amazon Web Services Regions and endpoints for the AWS IoT Greengrass Discovery API, see [AWS IoT Greengrass endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *AWS General Reference*\.
 This is a data plane only API\.
 The endpoints for group management and AWS IoT Core operations are different from the Discovery API endpoints\.

 ## Request<a name="gg-discover-request"></a>